 Here's a 3 minute video clip of Elaine talking about HSP's: http://www.youtube.com/watch?v=04gnoReKgD4

 Connecting With Other HSP's

 Magazine for HSP's: Tribe - a magazine and e-zine for HSP's, plus an on-line forum to help build our "tribe".
 One of the Tribe's goals is to showcase our creativity so contributions and comments are welcome.
+There are two beautiful printed issues you can purchase and an on-line forum you can sign up for that's free, to connect with other HSP's.
+No new issues have come out as the creator is recovering from some health issues.
 Go look: tribe.paramimedia.com

 Discussion group for HSP's (on-line): A free, independently-run email discussion list for HSPs can be found at Yahoo groups.
 The purpose of the email list is to explore who we are as HSPs and to support each other.
 To subscribe, go to http://groups.yahoo.com/groups/hspbook/

 Group Gatherings for HSP's: Jacquelyn Strickland organizes group gatherings for HSP's